 Have you checked the label of your favorite store-bought salad dressing lately?
-Many are quite high in sodium: from 140 to 400 mg plus for some tasty Caesar dressings -that’s per serving of only 2 Tbsp!
+Many are quite high in sodium: from 140 to 400 mg plus for some tasty Caesar dressings -that’s per serving of only 2 tablespoons!
 One of the benefits of making your own is that you can control how much sodium is in it.
-This tomato lime salad dressing recipe has just 81 mg. per servings (and I got a generous 3 Tbsp. serving from it).
+This tomato lime salad dressing recipe has just about 75 milligrams per servings (and I got a generous 3 tablespoon serving from it).
 This is almost all from the tomato sauce – so you can always go with a reduced-sodium tomato sauce if you prefer.

 High Blood Pressure and the DASH Diet

 When it comes to controlling high blood pressure, we have learned that sodium is not the only dietary factor that’s important.
 Diets high in naturally occurring potassium, calcium, and magnesium with 4-5 servings each of fruits and vegetables daily and a reduced-sodium diet of 1,500 milligrams per day were found to have the largest reduction in blood pressure.

 This National Institutes of Health publication also recommends being active for 30 minutes per day and losing weight – or at least not gaining weight if overweight already.
 Of course, always see your doctor and follow their recommendations regarding diet and medication.

 The DASH Diet has been “Ranked the #1 Best Diet for Healthy Eating as well as #2 Best Diets Overall” by U.S. News & World Report.

 According to registered dietitian nutritionist Rosanne Rust, “Almost half of all adults in the United States have high blood pressure (hypertension), with many unaware of it.
 According to the World Health Organization, it’s the leading cause of death, contributing to strokes, heart attacks, heart failure, kidney failure, and even dementia.